 All students must submit proof to the Study Abroad Office that they are covered by overseas health insurance for the duration of their program abroad.
 Students are encouraged to have worldwide insurance which covers (at minimum) comprehensive hospitalization, prescription medication, medical evacuation, and repatriation of remains.

-The January 2018 program fee is approximately $2750 per student.
-This covers round-trip airfare from NYC to Guatemala, all in-country transportation, housing for the duration of the program, entrance to cultural tours and visits as part of the program, and most meals.
+The March 2019 program fee is approximately $3500 per student.
+This covers round-trip airfare from NYC to Guatemala, all in-country transportation, housing for the duration of the program, entrance to cultural tours and visits as part of the program, most meals, and 3 elective credits.
 Please see the application form for the program fee payment deadlines for this program.
 Participants may also incur the following approximate costs:

 - Shopping & Souvenirs: varies